gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 Ensure that the shared project is configured as a [shared dependency](./add-a-shared-dependency.md).
 !!!

-Then, open the host application code and update the `App` component code to utilize the `AppRouter` component's [onLoadPublicData](../reference/routing/appRouter.md#load-public-data) handler.
+Then, open the host application code and update the `App` component to utilize the `AppRouter` component's [onLoadPublicData](../reference/routing/appRouter.md#load-public-data) handler.
 This handler will fetch the count and forward the retrieved value through `FetchCountContext`:

 ```tsx !#13,15-17,20,22 host/src/App.tsx
 import { AppRouter } from "@squide/firefly";